mtb-archaeology/hgb.xrf.data/README.md

 Users should also include citation to the relevant initial publication of these data, based on which samples and/or sources are used.
 If in doubt, users should cite all of the following:

 * Boulanger, Matthew T., Michael Adler, Jeffrey L. Boyer, and Mark Henderson.
 (Under Review) 'Our Work Will Continue': Geochemical Sourcing by XRF of Obsidian in the Collections of Helen Greene Blumenschein.
-Submitted to /Kiva/, June 5, 2022.
+Submitted to Kiva, June 5, 2022.

 ## Authors